-Violence in the private sphere
+1.3 Violence in the private sphere

-- 62. One of the fundamental contributions of the Belém do Pará Convention was to establish the basis for the criminalization of violence against women in the private sphere and to impose obligations on the States Party to act, in the framework of the international human rights system, to address a matter that for many years was wrongly perceived as a private problem.
-The Convention recognizes that violence against women is an extreme form of discrimination63 and a human rights violation against which the States have a responsibility and international obligation to act, and actively prevent and punish. - 63.
-In that context, the Committee is analyzing some existing challenges in the area of violence perpetrated against women in the private sphere, such as the conceptualization of family violence or sexual violence in marriage or de facto unions, issues that were addressed in the Second Hemispheric Report of the Committee.
+62 One of the fundamental contributions of the Belém do Pará Convention was to establish the basis for the criminalization of violence against women in the private sphere and to impose obligations on the States to act, in the framework of the international human right system, to address a matter that for many years was wrongly perceived as a private problem.
+The Convention recognizes that violence against women is an extreme form of discrimination63 and a human rights violation regarding which the States have a responsibility and international obligation to act, and actively prevent and punish.